solidity-evm-knowledgebase/huff/README.md

 #define macro MAIN() = takes(0) returns(0) {}
 ```

+takes(0) means it's taking nothing from the stack
+returns(0) means it's returning nothing to the stack

 ## Function Selector

 We can define our functions at the top of the contract, and Huff will take care of converting it to the function selector.